mkdocs/mkdocs/CONTRIBUTING.md

 ### Other style checks

-There are several other checks, such as spelling and CSS style.
+There are several other checks, such as spelling and JS style.
 To run all of them, use this command:

 ```bash
 hatch run lint:check